arnaujc91/arnaujc.github.io/_posts/2021-01-09-Why-do-we-use-SU(2)-in-Quantum-Mechanics.md

 on the states of the Hilbert space.
 The set of symmetry transformations are usually defined via a group action---if you are not familiar with group theory I strongly recommend you to take a look at [this](https://arxiv.org/pdf/math-ph/0005032.pdf) lecture notes from Brian C. Hall.
 So given a group which represents the symmetry we want, in this case $SO(3)$, we need to find those matrices $U$ which fulfill Wigner's theorem, i.e. we need to find a map $SO(3) \to U(n)$ where $U(n)$ is the set of $n \times n$ unitary matrices.
 This is called a **unitary representation**---again if you do not know what a represenation from a group is check the lectures from Brian.

 Bottom line: given a group $G$ if this group is a symmetry of the quantum system there must exist *at least* one unitary representation of the group.
 But given a group how many inequivalent and **irreducible** representations are there?
-Well in the case of $SO(3)$ it is well known that there exist a unitary irreducible---any representation can be decomposed as a direct sum of irreducible ones---representation for every odd dimension $d$, i.e. for every $d = 2l+1$, with $l\in \mathbb{N}$.
+Well in the case of $SO(3)$ it is well known that there exists a unitary irreducible---any representation can be decomposed as a direct sum of irreducible ones---representation for every odd dimension $d$, i.e. for every $d = 2l+1$, with $l\in \mathbb{N}$.

 ## Projective Representations